top of page

 With Critique of the Week, we’ll workshop several poems publicly each week, via Facebook and YouTube.
 Participants will get a chance to hear how the Rattle editors would encounter a poem if it were a submission and offer suggestions for improvement.
 Everyone is then welcome to join in the discussion in the video’s comments section, providing their own thoughts and feedback.
 Even if you don’t want to share your own poems, it should be an excellent learning opportunity for everyone who watches.

 To participate, just use the Critique of the Week category on Submittable.
 Every active submission there will automatically be entered into a live drawing at the end of each month for the next round of participants.
-In the meantime, be sure to follow us on Facebook (currently off-line) and/or subscribe to our YouTube Channel so that you don’t miss any of the critiques."
+Subscribe to our YouTube Channel so that you don’t miss any of the critiques."

 For more information see: Critique of the Week | Rattle: Poetry